A Random Integration Algorithm for High-dimensional Function Spaces: Numerical Experiments

-The examples $f_1$ and $f_2$ were suggested in \cite{dick2022component} to validate the nearly optimal performance of random component-by-component algorithm for integration in weighted Korobov space.
+The examples $f_1$ and $f_2$, provided by \cite{dick2022component} and \cite{goda2024simple} respectively, are employed to validate the nearly optimal performance of random algorithm for integration in weighted Sobolev spaces.
 Meanwhile, the example $f_3$ was utilized in \cite{he2016extensible,he2015convergence} to discuss the efficacy of integration algorithms for discontinuous functions.
-Although $f_3$ can still be considered as a function in weighted Korobov space, it falls outside the scope of the algorithm proposed in \cite{dick2022component} due to its order being less than $1/2$.
+Although $f_3$ can still be considered as a function in weighted Sobolev space, it falls outside the scope of the algorithm proposed in \cite{dick2022component,goda2024simple} due to its order being less than $1/2$.
+Finally, the function $f_{4}$ is constructed by introducing a high-frequency term to $f_2$.
+Across all these examples, we set $d=20$.
+The squared error of our algorithm is measured by: